Skip to main content

 yield this.request(method, url, queryParams, opts)

-Getting an HTTP response for the request, arguments are specified as:
+Retrieving an HTTP response for a request; the following arguments are specified:

 • method - request method (GET, POST...)

-• queryParams - hash with get parameters or hash with the post-request body
+• queryParams - hash with get parameters or hash with post request body

 • opts - hash with request options